Ontology Object Properties are Data Model Associative Entities – not Relationships

 Object Property Hierarchies

 The sub-property is an important RDF-Schema construct.
 We establish hierarchies of object properties.
-As a business conceptual model, the FIBO structures most object properties under the top properties “has” and “is.”
+In the business conceptual model, the FIBO structures most object properties under the top properties “has” and “is.”

-The graph shows an example of a Monetary Amount with some of its sub-properties, Notional Amount, and Principal Amount. (blue icon)
+The graph illustrates an example of a Monetary Amount, including some of its sub-properties: Notional Amount and Principal Amount. (blue icon)

 FIBO graph of has Principal Notional and Monetary Amount object property hierarchy and selected Classes